 The problem is when I leave work and go home.
 Although my apartment is very nice and I have everything I need, the one thing I don’t have is company.
 Living on your own in a foreign country can be a very difficult experience.
 I read a lot and try to go online, but I miss conversations.
 If I turn the TV on for company, all I can watch are channels in a language I don’t understand.
 On a good day I’ll get an English Premier League football match, on a bad day I might get a badly dubbed movie!

-It’s a strange feeling, and it has really helped me to put myself in the shoes of some of our students and London school, and understand how and why they can often feel blue.
+It’s a strange feeling, and it has really helped me to put myself in the shoes of some of our students at The London School of English, and understand how and why they can often feel blue.
 The good news is that these feelings never last for too long, and there are things we can do to help us avoid feeling down.

 I’ve heard that there are four common stages of homesickness:exaltation, frustration, depression and acceptance.
 I’ll talk about these more in a later blog, but for now I’d like to know if you’ve ever experienced any of these feelings when you’ve been away from home?
 Why don’t you drop me a line and let me know?

 - a nagging feeling - (adj.+n.) a negative feeling or emotion that won't go away and that you can't ignore

 - isolation - (n.) being completely alone